NorESMhub/NorESM-docs/index.rst

 We welcome contributions to the NorESM model, including bug reports and fixes, contributions for code improvements, and suggestions for feature enhancements or inclusion of new features.
-Please consult the `CONTRIBUTING.md <https://github.com/NorESMhub/NorESM/blob/master/CONTRIBUTING.md>`_ file in the github repository or the ":ref:`contribute`" section in this document, and create a `new issue <https://github.com/NorESMhub/NorESM/issues>`_ on github.
+Please consult the `CONTRIBUTING.md <https://github.com/NorESMhub/NorESM/blob/master/CONTRIBUTING.md>`_ file in the github repository, and create a
+`new issue <https://github.com/NorESMhub/NorESM/issues>`_ on github.